-- an Acknowledgment Form; and
+- a Plan Acknowledgment Form; and

 The completed forms must be returned to Voya’s Portland Office.
 You can choose to complete these forms on your own or meet with a local representative who can assist you in the enrollment process.
 The completed forms will be processed by the Portland Office and sent to the City.

-You may also enroll through the City’s Employee Self Service (ESS) tool which is located on the City’s website at portlandoregon.gov/myinfo.
+You may enroll through the City’s Employee Self Service (ESS) tool which is located on the City’s website at portlandoregon.gov/myinfo.
 From a City Computer, you can log into SAP and select the “Deferred Compensation” tab.
 Employees are able to both enroll in the Plan and change their contribution amounts.
 A step-by-step SAP instruction sheet as well as a short instructional video are available from the City to assist you with using this new tool.

-Voya and Advantis Credit Union are not affiliated companies.
 Any securities or insurance products offered to you by Voya are: 1) Not a Deposit; 2) Not FDIC/NCUSIF insured; 3) Not insured by any federal government agency; 4) Not guaranteed by the bank/credit union; and 5) May involve investment risk and may go down in value.

 Please contact our local office in Portland at (503) 937-0378 or toll-free at (800) 238-6281 for additional information or to complete the enrollment process.

-The information below displays the investment options available under the Plan.
-You can choose from a menu of investment options that cover the risk/reward spectrum allowing you to select from conservative choices, moderate growth and income funds, or aggressive growth opportunities in both U.S. and international markets.
+Once enrolled, you can choose from a menu of investment options that cover the risk/reward spectrum allowing you to select from conservative choices, moderate growth and income funds, or aggressive growth opportunities in both U.S. and international markets.
 International investing involves special risks such as currency fluctuation, lower liquidity, political and economic uncertainties, and differences in accounting standards.